Tattzy25/Bridgett/README.md

 - Restart the dev server after updating `.env`

 ### **"Failed to transcribe audio" Error**
-- Check your Gemini API key is valid
+- Check your Groq API key is valid
 - Ensure microphone permissions are granted
 - Try speaking more clearly and for longer